-Sales of prescription drugs for our Retail Pharmacy segment represented approximately 68.3%, 69.1% and 68.8% of our total drugstore sales in fiscal years 2017, 2016 and 2015, respectively.
-In fiscal years 2017, 2016 and 2015, prescription drug sales were \$18.2 billion, \$18.4 billion and \$18.1 billion, respectively.
+Sales of prescription drugs for our Retail Pharmacy segment represented approximately 65.9%, 66.0% and 66.9% of our total drugstore sales in fiscal years 2018, 2017 and 2016, respectively.
+In fiscal years 2018, 2017 and 2016, prescription drug sales were \$10.3 billion, \$11.1 billion and \$11.3 billion, respectively.
 See "Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements.

 We carry a full assortment of non-prescription, or front end, products.
 The types and number of front end products in each store vary, and selections are based on customer needs and preferences and available space.
-No single front end product category contributed significantly to our sales during fiscal 2017.
-Our Retail Pharmacy segment's principal classes of products in fiscal 2017 were the following:
+No single front end product category contributed significantly to our sales during fiscal 2018.
+Our Retail Pharmacy segment's principal classes of products in fiscal 2018 were the following:

 Product Class Percentage of Sales

-Prescription drugs 68.3%
+Prescription drugs 65.9%

 Over-the-counter medications and personal care

-Health and beauty aids 4.8%
+Health and beauty aids 4.4%

-General merchandise and other 16.7%
+General merchandise and other

-We offer a wide variety of products under our private brands in virtually every department.
-We intend to increase our private brand sales in fiscal 2018 by expanding our product lines and enhancing our marketing efforts.
+We offer a wide variety of products under our private brands to meet the needs of our customers in virtually every non-pharmacy department.
+We intend to increase our private brand sales and penetration in fiscal 2019 by expanding our product lines, refreshing the package design, along with fully leveraging our Wellness+ database and in-store marketing.
 We believe that our assortment is differentiated and a compelling value to our customers based on our emphasis on high quality standards and everyday/promotional pricing.

-We have a strategic alliance with GNC under which we have opened over 2,300 GNC stores within Rite Aid stores as of March 4, 2017 and have a contractual commitment to open at least 134 additional GNC stores within Rite Aid stores by December 2019.
+We have a strategic alliance with GNC under which we have opened over 1,507 GNC stores within Rite Aid stores as of March 3, 2018 and have a contractual commitment to open at least 78 additional GNC stores within Rite Aid stores by December 2019.
 We incorporate the GNC stores within Rite Aid stores concept into many of our new and relocated stores and into many of our Wellness remodels.
 GNC is a leading nationwide retailer of vitamin and mineral supplements, personal care, fitness and other health-related products.

-Through our 100 percent owned subsidiary, EnvisionRx, we offer a broad range of pharmacyrelated services.
+Through our 100 percent owned subsidiary, EnvisionRx, we offer a broad range of pharmacy-related services.
 In addition to its transparent and traditional PBM offerings through the EnvisionRx and MedTrak PBMs, EnvisionRx also offers fully integrated mail-order and specialty pharmacy services through EnvisionPharmacies.
 Through its Envision Insurance Company, EnvisionRx also serves one of the fastest-growing demographics in healthcare: seniors enrolled in Medicare Part D. In addition, EnvisionRx, through its state of the art Laker Software, performs prescription adjudication services for its own as well as other PBM's.